Grace Gifford: Civil War and aftermath

 During the Civil War, Grace Plunkett was arrested with many others in February 1923 and interned at Kilmainham Gaol for three months.
 She painted pictures on the walls of her cell, including one of the Blessed Virgin and the Christ Child.
 The current picture of the Madonna displayed in her cell is a recreation of the original by Thomas Ryan RHA.
 She was released in May 1923.

 When the Civil War ended, she had no home of her own and little money.
 Like many Anti-Treaty Republicans, Grace was the target of social ostracism and had difficulty finding work.
 Her talent as an artist was her only real asset; her cartoons were published in various newspapers and magazines, including Dublin Opinion, the Irish Tatler, Sketch, and on one occasion in 1934, Punch.
 She illustrated W. B. Yeats' The Words upon the Window Pane in 1930.

-She moved from one rented apartment to another and ate in the city-centre restaurants.
+She moved from one rented apartment to another and ate in city centre restaurants.
 She befriended many people and had many admirers, but had no wish to remarry.
 Her material circumstances improved in 1932 when she received a Civil List pension from Éamon de Valera's Fianna Fáil government.
 This freed her from financial worries and enabled her to make the occasional trip to Paris where she delighted in visits to the galleries and exhibitions.
-She lived for many years in a flat in Nassau St. with a balcony overlooking the sports ground of Trinity College.
+She lived for many years in a flat in Nassau Street with a balcony overlooking the sports ground of Trinity College.